 Semi-automated validation methods (such as visual review) are often required to identify these types of issues.
 Visual review allows you to compare a set of data against an authoritative source to detect issues that are overlooked by automated methods alone.
 Authoritative sources represent any image, document, or dataset that your organization defines as meeting data quality requirements.

 In this lesson, you will deploy and configure a map service to support the collection and management of visual review feedback.
-Customers will leverage this service using the Report Feature widget for the ArcGIS Web AppBuilder.
+Customers will leverage this service using the Report Feature widget for the Web AppBuilder for ArcGIS.

 Deploy the Data Reviewer results service

-Data Reviewer includes an ArcMap runtime-based service definition ( *.sd) file for its map service used in managing and reporting data quality results.
+ArcGIS Data Reviewer for Server includes a service definition (*.sd) file for its map service used in managing and reporting data quality results.
 You will create this service using the publishing tool found in the ArcGIS Server Manager app.

 - Click Services on the top banner.